briandherbert/SimpleCameraPreview/README.md

 # SimpleCameraPreview for Android

-...shows a camera preview with minimal effort at the expense of customization, and includes very basic photo-taking functionality.
+...shows a camera preview of any size with minimal effort, and includes very basic photo-taking functionality.
+Both camera and camera2 APIs are used, but most camera *features* are not yet implemented (focus, flash, ISO, etc).

 ```XML
     <burningaltar.com.camerapreviewcompat.SimpleCameraPreview